-Reported groundwater extractions within the region increased slightly for the third consecutive year after decreasing for three consecutive years.
-Total extractions in 2013 were still approximately 15% below levels for 2007, the peak historical year for extractions in the region.
-This is likely due to the continued downturn in the economy, some wetter winters, and a new surface water f.ltration plant in the region.
+Reported groundwater extractions within the region increased slightly for the fourth consecutive year after having decreased for three consecutive years.
+Total extractions in 2014 were still approximately 15% below levels for 2007, the peak historical year for extractions in the region.
+This is likely due to the lengthy downturn in the economy, some wetter winters, and a new surface water filtration plant in the region.

 Local retail water purveyors continue to make progress in implementing recycled water systems.
 These systems are complex and expensive to complete, and funding and water quality (salinity) are key issues that require attention.
 Implementation of these systems over the next few years should reduce groundwater extractions significantly.
-Such reductions could begin as soon as 2014, when the Yucaipa Valley Water District is scheduled to complete a major facility that will export salinity from the region.
-The Regional Water Quality Control Board is in the process of adopting a Basin Plan Amendment which could have an impact on the proposed recycled systems by changing water quality rules.
+Such reductions could begin as soon as 2015, when the Yucaipa Valley Water District is scheduled to permit a major facility that will treat and export salinity from the region.
+The Regional Water Quality Control Board has adopted a Basin Plan Amendment which will have an impact on the proposed recycled systems by changing water quality rules.

 Another factor that should lead to reduced withdrawals is the ten year anniversary of the Beaumont Basin Judgment in February 2014.
 This will end the ten year "temporary surplus" in the basin and require appropriators to replace any water withdrawn that exceeds their share of the basin safe yield as identified in the Judgment.
 The end of this ten year period will bring about a reduction of 16,000 acre-feet per year in water supply for the region.
-This will also trigger a reevaluation of the basin safe yield, which the Watermaster is required to do under the terms of the Judgment.
+This will also trigger a re-evaluation of the basin safe yield, which the Watermaster is required to do under the terms of the Judgment.